nfxbeats/FIRE-NFX-V2-OG-Plus/README.md

 ## *Credits*
 Much of this work was helped along by the following:
-* Miguel Guthridge, aka HDSQ in the forums.
-His [FL Studio API Stubs](https://github.com/MiguelGuthridge/FL-Studio-API-Stubs) have been invaluable to me while developing.
-He's also a powerhouse of help in the forums and even has his own FL script - [Universal Controller Script](https://github.com/MiguelGuthridge/Universal-Controller-Script) - that supports several devices.
+* Maddy Guthridge, aka HDSQ in the forums.
+Their [FL Studio API Stubs](https://github.com/MaddyGuthridge/FL-Studio-API-Stubs) have been invaluable to me while developing.
+They are also a powerhouse of help in the forums and even has their own FL script - [Universal Controller Script](https://github.com/MaddyGuthridge/Universal-Controller-Script) - that supports several devices.
 * Anyone who gave me some honest and accurate feedback - you guys help tremendously with ideas and bugs, thank you.
 * The author of the original AKAI Fire python script - I don't know who it is specifically (Miro?).
 Thank for the great code to learn from..